Cologne hostage crisis: Perpetrator

 Leon Bor (ליאון בּוֹר) was born on 10 July 1964 in Russia as Leonid Borschevsky (Леонид Борщевский; also Borichevski; Боричевский).
 He moved to Israel in 1989 and lived in Ramat Gan.
 Bor worked as a real estate agent in the Tel Aviv metro area and had defrauded several hundred thousands in Deutsche Mark through bounced checks.
 He served in the Israel Defense Forces for one month, but was discharged for mental problems, following an assault on a superior officer by spitting in his face.
-Bor's former bunkmate in the army told Tagesthemen that he was not surprised of Bor's involvement in the hijacking, stating that he was nervous, irritable, and prone to violence.
+Although Bor was noted for his quick assimilation, learning fluent Hebrew within six months of his arrival, Bor's former bunkmate in the army told Tagesthemen that he was not surprised of Bor's involvement in the hijacking, stating that he was nervous, irritable, and prone to violence.
 He received an Israeli passport for the name Leon Bor in 1993 and moved to the United States the same year.

 Bor had travelled to Germany via the Netherlands, having boarded a train in Amsterdam for Mainz.
 He had arrived in Cologne the morning of the hijacking.
 The central train station was two minutes on foot from the pick-up location of the sight seeing bus.
 He bought his ticket on site 23 DM.

 Shortly after the hostage crisis, Avi Primor, at the time the Israeli ambassador to Germany, claimed that Bor had previously committed several acts of mass murder in Israel and similarly taken photos posing with the dead victims, asserting that Cologne police was withholding this information for the sake of the victims' families.
 German authorities denied having knowledge on any prior murders committed by Bor and after consulting with Mossad, they went on to state that they found no evidence for Primor's statements.
 The ambassador's office subsequently retracted the allegations.